rust-project-primer/book/src/measure/readme.md

 properties might be implicit and difficult to identify.
 For example, if you are running a web application, you want users to have a good experience.
 Part of that could be that your application should be _snappy_, but it is difficult to quantify that.
-If there are less users on your side, is it because it is slower?
+If there are fewer users on your site, is it because it is slower?
 Or is the design worse than it was?
 One part of being data-driven is identifying what data is critical.

 Software constantly changes, and just because you have come up with a data structure that performed well on the workload today, does not mean that it will